isaiah1112/picklejar/README.md

 [picklejar][] is released under the [GNU Lesser General Public License v3.0][], see the file LICENSE and LICESE.lesser for the license text.

+## Compatibility

+As of version 2.0, picklejar is compatible with Python 2.7 and 3.5!

 ## Installation

 The most straightforward way to get the picklejar module working for you is: